scarecrow-de/vater/README.md

 ## License

-Mutter is distributed under the terms of the GNU General Public License, version 2 or later.
+Vater is distributed under the terms of the GNU General Public License, version 2 or later.
 See the [COPYING][license] file for detalis.

 [bug-tracker]: https://gitlab.gnome.org/GNOME/mutter/issues